Megh2005/Raksha/README.md

   }
 }
 ```
-## :warning: Statutary Warning
+> [!CAUTION]
-**Use your API keys securely.
+> **Use your API keys securely.
 Do not share them or embed them in code the public can view.
 Just add it to a environment variavle in a `.env` file and don't forget to add a `.gitignore` to that env file.
 While deploying it at vercel or netlify the just go to the set environment variables  tab and set your env variable name and value.**

 ## :floppy_disk: Installation